ArttuJanhunen/cipherer/documentation/projectspesification.md

 ### Problem to solve

 Basically this isn't a problem that is being solved, but the idea for this project is to create a way to encrypt and decrypt messages.
+Idea is that you can play around with it or that you can send emails or messages that can be then decrypted in the other end.
+Also if this project gets to the point where it reads from a file, it can be used to create text files that have a little more privacy.

 ### Data structures